abel-bezabih/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: for libraries
 description: >-
-  I built Library, a Django-based web application to manage books, borrowers, and lending processes.
+  I built a Django-based web application named Library, to manage books, borrowers, and lending processes.
 It streamlines inventory management and returns, with automated notifications for overdue books.
 Developed using Django, SQLite, and Bootstrap for a responsive, user-friendly experience.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg